 - Prepare over the week.
 Don’t leave everything to the last minute.
 Here is my weekly schedule ahead of a dinner party.
 There’s absolutely no way you can clean, chop, cook, and enjoy the evening in one day.

 - Design a simple table.
 Unless your guest is Queen Elizabeth, you do not need 4 forks, 3 spoons, and 2 glasses.
 The idea is to make your guest feel at home while creating an elegant setting.
+So make sure you have the basics and plates of the same theme.

 - Choose your guests wisely.
 If this is your first dinner party, don’t pick the school principal, pastor, or new boss for company.
 You will be thinking about enough, let alone saying the ‘wrong’ thing or spilling red wine on their white shirt.
 Invite friends that will laugh off burnt potatoes or forgive a stray Paw Patrol.